-We have submitted changes to our Coastal Zone Management Program since 1986 and continue to make changes as laws and regulations are amended.
+We've submitted changes to our Coastal Zone Management Program to NOAA since 1986 and continue to make changes as laws and regulations are amended.

 As we submit program changes, we issue public notices and provide information to interested parties.
 Current submittals pending approval by NOAA: